neutralinojs-community/awesome-neutralino/README.md

 ### For Neutralino

-- [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Neutralino Build-Automation for macOS, Windows and Linux.
-Creates macOS AppBundles which can be signed and notarized.
-Icons can be applied to Windows and Linux builds.

 - [Create Neutralino App](https://github.com/DEVLOPRR/Create-Neutralino-App) - Set up a NeutralinoJS App by running one command

 - [AppImage Bundler](https://github.com/krypt0nn/neutralino-appimage-bundler) - Bundle your Neutralino project in AppImage